+6. Wrap Holiday Gifts in Cloths

 The idea behind wrapping gifts in towels stems from a traditional Japanese practice known as “Furoshiki.”
-You can find these so-called “gift wrapping cloths” and wrapping techniques on the internet, just google away.
+You can find these so-called “gift wrapping cloths” and wrapping techniques online, just google it.

 You can either use your own cloths or buy new ones.
-When buying new, be sure to purchase from sustainable sources.
+When buying new ones, be sure to purchase them from sustainable sources.
 You can find handmade products from your local area on Etsy.
-Just make sure the person you’re wrapping the gift for likes it too!

 7. Reuse Tins and Chocolate Boxes as Gift Packages

-The holiday season is the time for all kinds of Christmas cookies, filled chocolates, and other festive tasty treats.
-These often come packaged in elaborate aluminum tins or thick paper boxes – two examples of sustainable Christmas wrapping ideas that are bound to impress.
-Just thoroughly wipe the boxes clean before you fill them.
+The holiday season is the time for all kinds of Christmas cookies, filled chocolates, and other tasty treats.
+These often come packaged in elaborate aluminum tins or thick paper boxes — two examples of sustainable Christmas wrapping ideas that are bound to impress.
+Thoroughly wipe the boxes clean before you fill them.

-Another benefit of this gift wrapping idea: The gift itself will remain an utter surprise.
-That shape of that reused Valentine’s day box says nothing about its contents.
+Another benefit of this gift-wrapping idea: The gift itself will remain an utter surprise.
+The shape of that reused Valentine’s day box says nothing about its contents.
 Those will remain a mystery until Christmas day.

-Tip: Have a look around for vintage tins at your local flea market or thrift store.
+Tip: Look for vintage tins at your local flea market or thrift store.

 8. Upcycling-Ideas: Reuse Toilet Paper or Paper Towel Rolls

-How about this very sustainable gift wrapping idea: Empty toilet paper and paper towel rolls are great for wrapping smaller items.
-Simply cut the rolls down to the correct length and slit and fold down the edges to close up the ends.
-Add a hint of personal style by wrapping it in a bit of colorful newspaper, tie a nice string bow or add your own homemade personalized tag.
+How about this very sustainable gift-wrapping idea: Empty toilet paper and paper towel rolls are great for wrapping smaller items.
+Cut the rolls down to the correct length and slit and fold down the edges to close up the ends.
+Add a hint of personal style by wrapping it in a bit of colorful newspaper, tie a nice string bow or add a homemade personalized tag.

 9. Use Reusable Gift Bags

-One more fine example of a conventional wrapping paper alternative is a DIY gift bag.
-You can make a reusable cloth bag using repurposed items such as old clothes, or store-bought sustainable textiles like jute!
+One more example of a conventional wrapping paper alternative is a DIY gift bag.
+You can make a reusable cloth bag using repurposed items such as old clothes or store-bought sustainable textiles like jute!